 - lime juice

-- Prepare the pickled cucumbers.
-Thinly slice the cucumbers and red onion.
-Combine ½ cup boiling water with 1 tablespoon sugar, ½ teaspoon salt, and ½ cup rice wine vinegar, stirring until the sugar and salt have dissolved.
-Add the cucumbers and red onion and let sit for 30 minutes.
+- Prepare pickled cucumbers.
+Thinly slice cucumbers and red onion.
+Combine boiling water with sugar, salt, and rice wine vinegar, stirring until the sugar and salt have dissolved.
+Add cucumbers and red onion and let sit for 30 minutes.

-- Make the lemongrass coconut rice.
+- Make lemongrass coconut rice.
 Heat 1 tablespoon olive oil in a medium saucepot over medium-high heat.
-Add 1 teaspoon minced garlic, 1 teaspoon minced ginger, and 1 stalk of lemongrass.
+Add minced garlic, minced ginger, and lemongrass.
 Saute until lightly browned, about 30 seconds.
-Add 2 cups jasmine rice and lightly toast, about 1-2 minutes.
-Add 2 cups water and 1 cup coconut milk and bring to a boil.
+Add jasmine rice and lightly toast, about 1-2 minutes.
+Add water and coconut milk and bring to a boil.
 Cover the pot, reduce heat to low, and continue to cook for 15 minutes or until the rice is light and fluffy.

 - Preheat oven to 400 degrees F.

-- Toss the cauliflower florets with ½ teaspoon ground ginger, 1 teaspoon salt, ½ teaspoon black pepper, and 2 tablespoon olive oil.
-Spread the cauliflower in an even layer on a baking sheet and roast for 15-20 minutes or until fork-tender.
+- Toss cauliflower florets with ground ginger, salt, black pepper, and 2 tablespoons olive oil.
+Spread cauliflower in an even layer on a baking sheet and roast for 20-25 minutes or until fork-tender.

 - Heat 1 tablespoon olive oil in a small saucepot over medium heat.
-Add 2 cloves minced garlic, 1 Thai chile, and 4 sliced scallions and saute for 30 seconds, making sure not to burn the garlic.
-Add 4 tablespoon soy sauce, 2 tablespoon brown sugar, 2 teaspoon fish sauce, and the juice of ½ a lime.
-Simmer until the sauce has slightly thickened, about 2-3 minutes.
-Remove the cauliflower from the oven and toss with the sauce.
+Add minced garlic, Thai chile, and scallions.
+Saute for 1 minute, making sure not to burn the garlic.
+Add soy sauce, brown sugar, fish sauce, and juice of ½ a lime.
+Simmer until the sauce has slightly thickened, about 2 minutes.
+Remove cauliflower from the oven and toss with sauce.

 - Heat 1 tablespoon oil in a large saute pan over medium heat.
-Add the spinach and 1 tablespoon minced garlic and saute until the spinach has wilted about 4-5 minutes.
+Add spinach and minced garlic.
+Saute until spinach has wilted, about 4-5 minutes.
 Season with salt and pepper.

-- Assemble the cauliflower larb bowls.
-Scoop the rice onto 4 bowls and top with the cauliflower larb, pickled cucumbers and onions, garlicky spinach, sliced avocado, and fresh herbs.
+- Assemble cauliflower larb bowls.
+Scoop rice into 4 bowls and top with cauliflower larb, pickled cucumbers and onions, garlicky spinach, sliced avocado, and fresh herbs.
 Drizzle any extra sauce from the cauliflower on top and squeeze extra lime juice.
 Serve immediately.